mongodb/docs/source/includes/list-table-events-response-document.rst

    * - ``paymentId``
      - string
      - The unique identifier of the invoice payment associated to the event.

    * - ``port``
      - int
      - The port on which the :binary:`~bin.mongod` or :binary:`~bin.mongos` listens.

+   * - ``publicKey``
+     - string
+     - Public key associated with |api| Key which triggered the event.
+       If this field is present in the response,
+       |service| does not return the ``username`` field.

    * - ``remoteAddress``
      - string